Garima1221/Machine_Learning_Coursera/README.md

 # Machine_Learning_Coursera
-Coursera Machine Learning course by Andrew Ng.
+Coursera Machine Learning course by Stanford University-Andrew Ng.
 This repository contains all the assignment solutions of the course in Octave